ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 10 rows in set.
 Elapsed: 0.136 sec.
 Processed 7.54 million rows, 31.57 MB (55.33 million rows/s., 231.83 MB/s.)
 ```

-Surprisingly high % for all our contributors and part of what makes our code soo readable.
+Surprisingly high % for all our contributors and part of what makes our code so readable.

 ## How does an authors commits change over time with respect to code/comments percentage?